-- Know your audience.
+Know your audience.
 If it is a fantasy novel map, a more narrative style would work for the description.
-But if it is a map in a textbook, then a be less narrative focusing on the data and facts. - Focus on the data and not on extraneous visual elements.
+But if it is a map in a textbook, then a be less narrative focusing on the data and facts.

+- Focus on the data and not on extraneous visual elements.
 Don't describe every detail.

-If the visual elements are important to understanding the image then describe what they stand for instead of their shape.
-For example, a dotted line could represent a railway, so state it is railway instead of describing the line.
-When in doubt, ask on the Q&A!

-- The reader should be able to understand the description in one reading. - Start with a brief description, followed by more specific information.
-This allows the reader to get the initial concept and read further if desired. - Use multiple modalities when necessary.
-Some content is better converted to tables or lists than being provided in a narrative description.
+If the visual elements are important to understanding the image, then describe what they stand for instead of their shape.
+For example, a dotted line could represent a railway, so state it is railway instead of describing the line. - If a graph, chart, or other type of visualization has an intentional visual impact, you should include that in your description, just don't get bogged down or lost in the details. - Use multiple modalities when necessary.
+Some content is better converted to tables or lists than being provided in a narrative description. - The reader should be able to understand the description in one reading and if you organized it properly, they will be able to navigate back and forth through the data with confidence.

+Breaking Down Image into Smaller Parts